1989 Dallas Cowboys season

 The 1989 season was the Dallas Cowboys' 30th in the National Football League (NFL), their first under the ownership of Jerry Jones, their 19th playing their home games at Texas Stadium and their first season under head coach Jimmy Johnson.
 It was the team's first time in franchise history that Tom Landry was not the head coach, as he was fired by Arkansas oil executive and new team owner Jerry Jones on February 25, 1989.
 Landry served as Cowboys' head coach since the team's inaugural 1960 season and led the team to 5 Super Bowl appearances, winning 2 of them in his 29 year tenure.
-This will be the first season since 1974 and 1975 season when Randy and Danny White were not on the team's opening day roster.
+This was the first season since 1974 and 1975 season when Randy and Danny White were not on the team's opening day roster.

 They failed to improve on their 3–13 record from 1988, finishing at 1–15 and missing the playoffs for the fourth consecutive season.
 At the time, the 1989 Cowboys were the second team to finish 1–15 since the NFL adopted a 16-game schedule in 1978; the other was the New Orleans Saints in 1980.
 That list doubled in the next two seasons, thanks to the New England Patriots in 1990 and Indianapolis Colts in 1991.

 Jimmy Johnson had compiled a 44–4 record in his last 4 years as coach of the University of Miami Hurricanes.

+After the season, Garry Cobb retired.